 In every company, sales are of critical importance to reach performance objectives set by management.
 Sales serve as the fuel that propels companies to achieve their financial and strategic objectives.
 As a result, the role of salespeople represents a pivotal one in most organizations.

-However, more often that not, sales goals tend to be overly-ambitious.
+However, more often than not, sales goals tend to be overly-ambitious.
 And many times, it’s not the personality, dedication, work ethic, or the level of commitment the salesperson demonstrates that prevents sales goals from being accomplished, but macro-environmental factors that hinder goals from being achieved.
-For instance, the sales opportunity in one region may differ from the social-economic factors of one territory may present less attractive opportunities than another and so on.
+For instance, the sales opportunity in one region may differ from the social-economic factors of one territory may present less attractive opportunities than another, and so on.

 Setting the Right Sales Goals is Key

 Goals have the purpose of guiding salespeople’s behavior and performance.
 Their sole purpose is to energize salespeople and stimulate them to keep going – that’s why they commission.
 Commissioning incentivizes salespeople to keep them on-to-of-their-game through the dopamine effects of eagerly thriving to reach their sales target.